SULFUR AND SULFUR-CONTAINING AMINO ACIDS

 2. Sulfur is a building mineral.
 It is an anabolic mineral that is critical for making our body tissues.

-It is particularly rich in all connective tissue.
-This includes, hair, skin, nails, tendons, ligaments, arteries, veins and parts of the heart.
+Connective tissue is rich in sulfur.
+This includes hair, skin, nails, tendons, ligaments, arteries, veins and parts of the heart.

 3. Sulfur is also a flexibility mineral.
 It is needed in order to have flexible joints, tendons, ligaments, hair and other flexible connective tissues.

 4. An escort.
-I believe sulfur also serves as an escort to help move certain toxins out of the body.
+Sulfur also serves as an escort to help move certain toxins out of the body.

 III.
 SOURCES OF SULFUR